fhswf/MLPro/doc/rtd/content/02_basic_functions/mlpro_bf/sub/layer0_elementary/05_sci.rst

 Scientific Reference
 -----------------------

-MLPro integrates scientific referencing in any classes using a class **ScientificObject**.
+MLPro integrates scientific referencing in any class using a class **ScientificObject**.
-This class provides elementary functionality for storing a scientific reference.
+This class provides elementary functionality for storing scientific references.
-For example, when the users create a custom reinforcement learning policy or a custom environment, then the users can simply inherit ScientificObject class and add scientific reference to the related elements.
+For example, when the users create a custom reinforcement learning policy or a custom environment, then the users can simply inherit ScientificObject class and add a scientific reference to the related elements.
 This class can be accessed as follows:

 .. code-block:: python